whanyu1212/mental-gym/README.md

 # Mental Gym
-documenting practices on various coding platform such as leetcode, kattis, hackerrank etc
+Documenting practices on various coding platform such as leetcode, kattis, hackerrank etc

 ## Problems